jgosmann/xpost/readme.txt

-=== Xpost ===
+=== XpostCS ===
 Contributors: blubbx
-Tags: wordpress, crosspost
+Tags: wordpress, crosspost,communityserver
 Requires at least: 2.5
 Tested up to: 2.8.5
 Stable tag: 1.0.3

-Xpost allows you to crosspost your posts to other Wordpress blogs.
+XpostCS allows you to crosspost your posts to Community Server.

 == Description ==